-The 4341 offers Virtual Storage, System Control Program (SCP) support, and System/370 compatibility, implemented by using large scale integrated technology and large processor storage.
+The 4341 offers Virtual Storage, System Control Program (SCP) support, and System/370 compatibility, implemented by using Large Scale Integrated technology and large processor storage.

-The 4341 Complex consists of the 4341 Model Group 2 and the IBM 3278 Model 2A Display Console or the IBM 3279 Model 2C Color Display Console.
+The 4341 Complex consists of the 4341 and the IBM 3278 Model 2A Display Console or the IBM 3279-2C Color Display Console.
 The processor provides arithmetic, logic and control functions, storage, channels, and system diskette drive.

-Other significant 4341 Model Group 2 characteristics are:
+Other significant 4341 characteristics are:

-- Ease of installation, with minimum disturbance of existing input/output configuration. - DOS/VSE, OS/VS1, OS/VS2-MVS, and VM/370 program support. - Balanced performance of decimal, commercial, and scientific instructions. - Processor cycle time of 120 to 240 nanoseconds.
-The data path to storage is sixteen bytes wide.
-A high-speed buffer storage is standard. - Processor storage of 2, 4, 8, 12, or 16 megabytes.
+- Ease of installation, with minimum disturbance of existing input/output configuration. - DOS/VSE, OS/VS1, OS/VS2-MVS, and VM/370 program support. - Balanced performance of decimal, commercial, and scientific instructions. - Processor cycle time of 150 to 300 nanoseconds.
+The data path to storage is eight bytes wide.
+A high-speed buffer storage is standard. - Processor storage of 2 or 4 megabytes.
 (Some of this storage is required by the system, as described under "System Storage Requirements.") - Improved reliability, availability, and serviceability (RAS), including instruction retry, error checking and correction (ECC) to provide single-bit error correction and double-bit error detection in processor storage.
-Error recording by the hardware itself and the Remote Support Facility (RSF) for remote maintenance are also provided. - Six standard channels available consisting of one byte-multiplexer channel and five block-multiplexer channels.
+Error recording by the hardware itself and the Remote Support Facility (RSF) for remote maintenance are also provided.

+- Six channels available: - Group 1 (standard): One byte-multiplexer channel and two block-multiplexer channels. - Group 2 (optional): Three additional block-multiplexer channels.
 (Channel 4 can be selected as a second byte-multiplexer channel.)

-The channels are capable of overlapped operation from the instruction execution function of the 4341.
+The channels are capable of overlapped operation from the Instruction Execution function of the 4341.